Age restricted goods

 The Isle of Man Office of Fair Trading (OFT) offers a CD-ROM based training package for all retailers and licensees on the Island to aid them in ensuring they and their staff are aware of their responsibilities under the law when selling age restricted goods.

 The package, which is free of charge, comprises a CD ROM, a booklet explaining the law and a set of posters for display.

-Copies of the package can be obtained through the Office of Fair Trading by phoning +44 1624 686520 or by emailing your request.
+Copies of the package can be obtained through the Office of Fair Trading.

 Trading Standards staff within the Office of Fair Trading regularly undertake surveys into the sale of age restricted products, with the assistance of young volunteers.